Where are my investments kept?

 – We manage their expectations and explain risk clearly.

-- We are ETF specialists and provide an excellent solution for people who are looking to move from active to passive investing.
+– We are ETF specialists and provide an excellent solution for people who like the use of ETFs but don’t have the time or expertise to navigate the 1000’s of choices one has.

 – We are independent with respect to which ETF provider to use and are not tied to any firm.